siran/writing/books/The Physics of Energy Flow/The Physics of Energy Flow - 215 Two-Aspect Origin of the Weak-Field Factor of Two.md

 \mathcal{L}_\perp
 $$

-denote the linear operator that sends the probe stress to its first-order transverse momentum transfer density.
+denote the linear operator that sends the probe stress to its leading weak-field transverse momentum transfer density.

 By linearity,